PortiESP/supermarkets-barcode-scanner/README.md

 > **Parameters**
 > - `code` : The scanner barcode numbers
 > - `format` : The format of the barcode: E.G.: "ean_13", "upc", etc.
-> - `result` : The product data returned from the API

 ```js